 Follow Us On:

-Muhammad khan Junejo was born at Sindhri in Tharparkar of Sindh province.
-He belongs to the Junejo clan which is one of the most respected families in Sindh.
-Muhammad khan Junejo stepped into politics at the very early age of his life.
-Prior to the separation of Pakistan when the country comprised two wings of East and West Pakistan, Junejo was elected as member of provincial assembly of West Pakistan.
-Fortunately, he was propelled to the position of minister ship in the cabinet of West Pakistan in July 1963.
-He held different portfolios in the government which included portfolios of Health, Basic Democracies and Local Government, Works, Communications and Railways.
+Muhammad Khan Junejo was born at Sindhri in Tharparkar of Sindh province.
+He belonged to the Junejo clan which is one of the most respected families in Sindh.
+Muhammad Khan Junejo stepped into politics at the very early age of his life.
+Before the separation of Pakistan when the country comprised two wings of East and West Pakistan, Junejo was elected as a member of the provincial assembly of West Pakistan.
+Fortunately, he was propelled to the position of ministership in the cabinet of West Pakistan in July 1963.
+He held different portfolios in the government which included portfolios of Health, Basic Democracies and Local Government, Works, Communications, and Railways.

 Muhammad Khan Junejo propelled to the position of prominence during Zia’s era.
-In the wake of party les elections in 1985, he was elected as prime minister of Pakistan.
-Muhammad khan Junejo was believed as the man of principles as he opposed Zia’s autocratic orders on many issues including the country’s involvement in soviet-occupied Afghanistan and more importantly on Geneva Accords.
-Zia was, in fact, not in favor of signing Geneva Accords until the complete withdrawal of the Soviet troops from Afghanistan.
+In the wake of partyless elections in 1985, he was elected as prime minister of Pakistan.
+Muhammad khan Junejo was believed to the man of principles as he opposed Zia’s autocratic orders on many issues including the country’s involvement in soviet-occupied Afghanistan and more importantly on Geneva Accords.
+Zia was, in fact, not in favor of signing the Geneva Accords until the complete withdrawal of the Soviet troops from Afghanistan.
 However, Junejo signed that agreement despite the disapproval of the dictator.

 Muhammad Khan Junejo used to drive a Suzuki car as a prime minister.
 He made it obligatory on his cabinet as well as on the military officials to use locally manufactured Suzuki cars instead of expensive imported cars.
 This caused a considerable decrease in the budget expenses and won him the favor and admiration of the people.
 This also was the manifestation of his sincerity regarding the administration of the country.

-Though, Junejo was able to win seat of national assembly in the elections of 1990 but he got seriously ill and died in 1993.
+Though Junejo was able to win the seat of the national assembly in the elections of 1990 he got seriously ill and died in 1993.
 Junejo was buried in his ancestral village near Sindhri in Sindh.